animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Java’s allows a flexible design of domain classes where a subclass could define a property that is already declared with the same name in its superclass.
+Java's allows a flexible design of domain classes where a subclass could define a property that is already declared with the same name in its superclass.
 Consider the following example: